PyMVPA/PyMVPA/doc/source/datadb/tutorial_data.rst

 0.3
   * Removed tutorial_lib.py which is superseded by using mvpa2.tutorial_suite
+  * Removed start_tutorial_session.sh which is superseded
+    by the pymvpa2-tutorial command
+  * Removed outdated intermediate tutorial results.
+The tutorial can now be ran on downsampled data that allow for near-realtime computing on reasonable hardware.
+  * Data is now structured according to an openfmri.org-like scheme.

 0.2
   * Updated tutorial code to work with PyMVPA 0.6